MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This client installs an Office add-on for Windows computers, an extension for File Explorer, and a PowerShell module.
 This client has the same [prerequisites](../requirements.md) as the Azure Information Protection client that downloads policy from Azure.

-To compare features and functionality with the Azure Information Protection client, see [Feature comparisons for the clients](use-client.md#compare-the-clients).
+To compare features and functionality with the Azure Information Protection client, see [Compare the clients](use-client.md#compare-the-clients).

 ## Version 2.0.778